vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 This project consists of two parts:

-- [Composables](../guide/composables) that manage the state, prepare and send the request to the `api-client`, then save the response.
+- [Composables](../guide/composables) manage the state, prepare and send the request to the `api-client`, then save the response.
 If necessary, they also parse and format the response for getters.

 - [Getters](../guide/getters) that extract information from the responses provided by `composables` in formatted and agnostic format.